nasa/cumulus/docs/features/producer_granule_id_duplication.md

 ### **Uniquification Methodology**

+Optimally, adding a `uniqueGranuleId` and populating a relevant `producerGranuleId` in incoming granules should be done prior to ingest into Cumulus.
+Cumulus maintained workflow tasks have been updated to handle incoming messages with `producerGranuleId` and `graunleId` appropriately.

+If that's not possible due to filename based discovery ingest, or provider process restrictions, the updated task components allow an in-workflow approach to making granuleIds unique.

-When a workflow is configured to utilize any of the new workflow tasks, Cumulus uses a hashing algorithm to generate a unique suffix that is appended to the original `granuleId`.
-This process is handled by the `add-unique-granule-id` task or can be integrated into other tasks like `parse-pdr`.
+When a workflow is configured to utilize any of the modified tasks that generate a unique ID, Cumulus workflow tasks use a hashing algorithm to generate a unique suffix that is appended to the original `granuleId`.
+This process is handled by the `add-unique-granule-id` task, is integrated into some tasks (e.g. `parse_pdr`), or relevant user tasks can be updated  as well.

-The algorithm generates an MD5 hash of the granule's `collectionId` (and optionally a timestamp) and appends a truncated version of this hash to the `producerGranuleId` to create the new unique `granuleId`.
+The recommended algorithm generates an MD5 hash of the granule's `collectionId` (and optionally a timestamp) and appends a truncated version of this hash to the `producerGranuleId` to create the new unique `granuleId`.

 For more details on the algorithm and for implementations in other languages, see the [Granule Uniquification for External Tooling](./developer-guide/external-tooling-granule-uniquification.md) guide.

+There is no requirement to utilize Core's algorithm, as the workflow framework imposes no constraints outside of ensuring `producerGranuleId` is populated by a default, *however* if customization is desired, care should be taken to ensure that unique identification schemes are chosen such that unexpected collisions between granules do not occur system-wide.

 ---

 ### External Impacts

-Deploying a version of Cumulus with this feature enabled will result in the following impacts to downstream ecosystem
+Deploying a version of Cumulus with this feature enabled will result in the following impacts to downstream ecosystem as of when this document was last updated:

 * CMR - Exported CMR metadata will now have UMMG/XML appropriate metadata populating the `ProducerGranuleId` in workflows that make use of the `Update Granules CMR Metadata File Links` task.
+For more information/specifics see the [task README](https://github.com/nasa/cumulus/blob/master/tasks/update-granules-cmr-metadata-file-links/README.md)
-* Metrics - Granule objects ingested will now have producerGranuleId field populated as part of the lzards metadata.
+* Metrics - Granule objects newly ingested/updated will have the `producerGranuleId` field populated
-* Lzards - Granules ingested using the updated task component will now have producerGranuleId field populated as part of the lzards metadata.
+* Lzards - Granules ingested using the updated task component will now have `producerGranuleId` field populated as part of the lzards metadata.
 * Orca - no impacts, pending Orca updates that make use of the new field

 ## Migration From Prior Versions